Collaborations in International Projects

 Programme: Marie Sklodowska-Curie Action Post-Doctoral Fellowship, based at HVL (Bergen, Norway)

-Role of the Centre:Support for photographer and researcher who will contribute to the photographic exhibition at the MobileWorlds Festival, and dissemination of the MobileWorlds Festival
+Role of the Centre:The researcher Clara Roberti provides support to the photographer and researcher contributing to the photographic exhibition at the MobileWorlds Festival, and supports the dissemination of the festival.

 Period: 2023-2026